adobe/aio-theme/README.md

 4. Add a Adobe Launch URL GitHub Secret called `GATSBY_LAUNCH_URL` (see section above for the Feedback component)
 6. The Pull Request must be on a `branch in the same repo` (this is a GitHub Actions security restriction for secrets access)
 7. The person initiating the Pull Request must have a `Contributor` role to the repo (because of the previous requirement)

-## Upgrading the theme

-To upgrade to the latest version of `@adobe/gatsby-theme-parliament`, simply run `yarn upgrade` or `npm update` if you have defined the dependency with a version range selector.
-If not, update the version of the dependency by setting the version manually in the `package.json` and run `yarn install` or `npm install`.

-This will also update the lock file `yarn.lock` or `package-lock.json`.

-You can check the latest released version on https://github.com/adobe/gatsby-theme-parliament/releases.

 ## Writing Enhanced Markdown

 ### Front matter support